jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Include an exploratory visualization of the dataset.

+First, here are some 32x32x3 pictures taken randomly from the dataset.
+We  can see the haziness of the pictures, and how some of them need extra visual work to identify what the sign is saying.

+![alt text][train1]
+![alt text][train2]
+![alt text][train3]

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data is distributed amongst the various classes.
+Here is an exploratory visualization of the training dataset.
+It is a histogram showing how the data is distributed amongst the various classes.

 ![alt text][image1]

+We can see that the distribution of pictures amongst classes varies widely, some classes such as class1:"Speed Limit (30Km/h)" and class2:"Speed Limit (50Km/h)" have over 2000 pictures while classes like class0:"Speed limit (20km/h)" and class37:"Go straight or left" have less than 200 pictures

+Here is 5 top most classes and 5 bottom-most classes in terms of number of points Top Labels
+1)  2010 pts : Speed limit (50km/h) (2)
+2) 1980 pts : Speed limit (30km/h) (1)
+3) 1920 pts : Yield (13)
+4) 1890 pts : Priority road (12)
+5) 1860 pts : Keep right (38)

+Bottom Labels
+1) 180 pts : Speed limit (20km/h) (0)
+2) 180 pts : Go straight or left (37)
+3) 180 pts : Dangerous curve to the left (19)
+4) 210 pts : End of all speed and passing limits (32)
+5) 210 pts : Pedestrians (27)

 ###Design and Test a Model Architecture